baskauf/baskauf.github.io/bioimages.md

 ![North Americal ecoregions](/img/ecoregions-web.gif)

 Currently the site has 16241 images representing 3557 individual organisms of 1219 taxa.
 Of those images, over 12000 are Open Data with a Creative Commons CC BY or CC0 license.
 I've photographed approximately 10000 of the images in the collection.
+In the website's first twelve years, it had over 10 million page views (I've stopped tracking since then).

 ## Uses of the collection